singlearity-sports/singlearity-R/markov/README.md

 This file combines the power of Markov chains for simulating an inning of baseball with Singlearity's machine learning-based plate appearance prediction capabilities.
 By being able to more accurately predict the outcome of the matchups at baseball's core, we can leverage these capabilities to move Markov chain baseball prediction methods to practical and applicable situations from its current position in the more theoretical realm.

+## APIs

+The primary functionality of Singlearity's Markov capabilities are contained within the three functions described below.
+We hope the outlined description enables both further experimentation with Singlearity and also a more thorough look into the applicability of Markov chains in baseball.

+### `markov_matrices`

+Returns a list of nine 25 by 25 transition matrices.

+ARGUMENTS: `standard`: true or false.
+If true, all nine matrices returned are the league-average matrices from 2020.
+Default is false.
+`state`: a Singlearity state containing information on the half of the inning, baserunners, and number of outs.
+Default is nobody on and no outs in the home half of the inning.
+`lineup`: a list of nine MLB players, which serves as the batting lineup.
+Can be either player IDs or strings of names, preferably the former.
+Default can be changed in the `markov.R` file but is currently the Dodgers lineup.
+`pitcher`: the opposing pitcher, either as a player ID or a string.
+Default is currently Chris Paddack.
+`stadium`: a string with the current name of the home stadium.
+Default is currently Dodger Stadium.
+`home`: a string with the nickname of the home team (i.e., "Red Sox" or "Athletics").
+Default is currently Dodgers.
+`temp`: an integer with the game temperature, in Fahrenheit.
+Default is currently 70.
+`date`: a string with the game date, in YYYY-MM-DD format.
+Default is currently 2020-10-01.

+### `markov_half_inning`

+Returns a list of length two, the first the numeric value of expected runs in the inning and the second a table containing the probability distribution for runs in the inning.

+ARGUMENTS: `idx`: an integer from 1 to 9, inclusive, corresponding to the position in the batting order from which point to compute expected runs.
+Default is 1 (i.e., from the top of the lineup).
+`tmatrix_list`: a list of nine 25 by 25 transition matrices, corresponding to spots 1 through 9 in the batting order.
+Default is an empty call to `markov_matrices`, which returns the matrices for the default Singlearity call to that function.
+`state`: a Singlearity state containing information on the half of the inning, baserunners, and number of outs.
+Default is nobody on and no outs in the home half of the inning.

+### `inning_diff`

+Returns a dataframe of play-by-play players, states, predictions, and results, updated with each game.

+ARGUMENTS: `game`: an integer corresponding to an MLB game ID, which is used to grab plate appearances from that game, information from which is then used with the previous two functions to get Markov-based predictions.

 ## Description

 ### Structure